-From the SYSTEM SETUP screen press the VIEW LEVELS softkey, the following screen will be displayed:
+From the SYSTEM SETUP screen,

+Pressing the VIEW LEVELS softkey will display the following screen:

 ADC 3&4 CONVERTER LEVELS

 ADC1 ADC2 DAC1 DAC2

 000 000 128 128 EXIT

 Pressing the ADC 3&4 softkey will reveal the AD3 and AD4 levels in the positions previously occupied by the AD1 and AD2 levels.
 The screen can be toggled back and forth between the display of the ADC 1&2 and ADC 3&4 levels.